hariharan54/xeroxapp/README.md

-# xerox store management app
+# Xerox Store Management App

 ### Motivation
 The main motive to build this app was to streamline processes at xerox/printout stores,prevent overcrowding and for quick order completion.